Free Alabama Rental Lease Agreement Templates (6) | PDF | Word

 Security Deposit: The maximum amount is equal to one (1) month’s rent (§ 35-9A-201(a)).

-Pet Deposit: If the tenant has a pet, the landlord is able to charge an additional amount that is uncapped for its “increased liability” (§ 35-9A-201(a)).
+Pet Deposit: If the tenant has a pet, the landlord can require an additional amount for the extra liability accordingly (§ 35-9A-201(a)).

 Security Deposit Return